How to Link Headers and Footers in Word Documents Programmatically

 Can GroupDocs.Watermark handle other document formats besides Word?

-Can I automate the linking process for multiple documents?
+Can I automate the linking process for multiple documents in a batch operation?

 Is there a trial version available for testing purposes?